Sc-69/Emberlight-Hotels/README.md

  My goal is to focus on the navigation bar and the footer; with minimalistic content which might feature a booking form.
 I use mobile-first approach.
 I also created a functional dropdown menu.

 Takeaways: Practiced flexbox and grid layouts.
 I feel pretty comfortably styling pages using CSS.
 Also my CSS is becoming a lot cleaner.
 In comparison, I start to use shorter code to achieve the desired results.

+### UPDATE

+-Added a hamburger menu for smaller screens.
+-Refractored Javascript functions and separated them from the HTML.
+-Reworked the CSS and HTML a little, using class toggling for styling.